Last updated on .

 Coltabaco Building

-Coltabaco used the building as a regional headquarters until 1991 when it was converted to private offices.
-It was restored between September 2022 and September 30, 2024, and reopened as the headquarters of the Popular Institute of Culture (Instituto Popular de Cultura), complete with classrooms and exhibition space.
+Coltabaco used the building as a regional headquarters until 1991, when it was converted into private offices.
+It was restored between September 2022 and September 30, 2024, and reopened as the headquarters of the Popular Institute of Culture (Instituto Popular de Cultura), with classrooms and exhibition space.

 The Hermitage Church

-The Hermitage Church (Iglesia de la Ermita) is just off the park.
-It’s the most beautiful church in Cali, built between 1942 and 1948 to replace a 17th century church that was destroyed by an earthquake.
-The Neo-Gothic structure was inspired by the Ulm Minster in Germany and is dedicated to Our Lady of Sorrows (Nuestra Señora de los Dolores).
+The apse of the Hermitage Church (Iglesia de la Ermita) faces the park.
+Considered the most beautiful church in Cali, the Neo-Gothic structure was inspired by the Ulm Minster in Germany.

 The Hermitage Church in Cali, Colombia